 How do you create your recipes?

-Can I sub this ingredient?
+Can I substitute this ingredient?

 The listed ingredients in each recipe are there because I believe they are the best chosen for that particular recipe.
 By subbing a different ingredient unfortunately without further testing, I cannot guarantee the same outcome.
 Having said that, if I do ever feel there is an obvious substitution for an ingredient, usually regarding dietary needs, it’ll always be suggested in the recipe!

-How calculate the cost your recipes?
+How do you calculate the cost of your recipes?

 I take the total amount spent of the ingredients for the recipe and divide it by the number of suggested servings.
 Ingredients and most of the time always bought from UK Supermarkets.
 I assume all ingredients need to be bought apart from olive oil and salt & pepper.
 These values are merely estimates and provided just for guidance.